Worldbuilding as an exercise into philosophy

 In the past, philosophy was considered in many cultures to be the ancient equivalent of what we now call science.
 There was much unknown, so it was often so that equal parts philosophy and theology were used to make sense of the world.
 Where logic failed, God could be invoked—the true importance of theology, to placate and satisfy our innate craving of knowledge where we had none.
 But for those that wanted more, that believed there to be a deeper meaning in everything, that wanted to explore and understand, philosophy saw its embers stoked.

 Philosophers toiled over not just answering the unanswerable, but knowing the questions those answers demanded be asked.
 They used their inquisition, reason, and intellect to investigate and define the nature of the world and its fundamental questions with their theories, and that often led to them having great social and sometimes even political power.
-But since we as a species have begun to more thoroughly understand the world and conquer the unknown, philosophy has significantly degraded, and now appears to be merely relegated to those classes in school that next to no one wanted to take and the occasional podcast.
+But since we as a species have begun to more thoroughly understand the world and conquer the unknown, philosophy has significantly degraded; and now appears to be merely relegated to those classes in school that next to no one wanted to take, and maybe the occasional podcast.

 There is no longer a common need for a philosopher as a career or way of life.
 Adults go to their family, friends, faith, and figurehead to have their views affirmed, and rarely do they wish for them to be challenged.
 Random Internet searches have more sway over the average person than proper intellectual debate.
 Rather, it seems that once one reaches a certain age, there is no reason to be more inquisitive about the natural order—if anything, such wanderlust would lead to a purely scientific pursuit; where the erstwhile scientist would build upon the expectations and understandings of their predecessors, where thinking outside the box without suitable evidence leads to a steady lambasting by one’s peers.